amsievert/dndnotes/mdFiles/Argena/Chandaria/Nations/Falstor/King Ophal.md

 King Ophal is a member of House Liadon.
 His titles include: "Ophal the Conqueror", "The Great Uniter", "Chosen of Pholtus", and "Child of the Abundant Mother".

 Ophal became king upon his father, Beaumont Liadon's, death.
-King Beaumont, more commonly known as King Beau, was a well-liked ruel
+King Beaumont, more commonly known as King Beau, was a well-liked ruler.
+He was famous for his impressive stature, standing a head above most.
+King Beau gave Falstor a strong image as its ruler.
+Ophal was left with big shoes to fill upon his father's death.
+Despite being physically smaller than his father, Ophal used his natural charisma to